dmars8047/handymkv/README.md

 ## Prerequisites

+### Supported Operating Systems

+HandyMKV is designed to work on Windows, MacOS, and Linux.

 ### MakeMKV

 MakeMKV is a tool that is used to rip the contents of a disc to a file on the local system.
 Note: this tool is not free and a license must be purchased for use.